* https://en.wikipedia.org/wiki/Technological_Revolutions_and_...

 "My boss thinks I'm using AI to be more productive.
 In reality, I'm using our ChatGPT subscription to slack off."

-AI can be a tool for 10xers to go 12x, but more likely it's that AI is the best slack off tool for slackers to go from 0.5x to 0.1x.
+AI can be a tool for 10xers to go 12x, but more likely it's also that AI is the best slack off tool for slackers to go from 0.5x to 0.1x.

 Lots of things claim to make people more productive.
 Lots of things make people believe they are more productive.
 Lots of things fail to provide evidence of increasing productivity.